jonathastavares/bookstore/README.md

 # Bookstore

 - This project was built for learning purposes.
-- This is Math Magicians Website built using React, Redux, and Javascript.
+- This is Bookstore Website built using React, Redux, and Javascript.
 - In this project you can store books, and remove them from your list!

 ## Built With